YannickJadoul/PyGellermann/README.md

 # PyGellerman: A Python Gellermann series generator

-This is a Python implementation of a random genenerator for Gellermann series, pseudorandom binary sequence for human and non-human animal behavioural experiments[^Gellermann1933].
+This is a Python implementation of a random genenerator for Gellermann series, pseudorandom binary sequences for human and non-human animal behavioural experiments[^Gellermann1933].
 It includes both a graphical user interface (GUI) as well as a simple Python API.

 ## Installation
 PyGellermann is available on PyPI and can be installed using pip: